 Recent News & Articles

-Unilever Nepal (UNL) has always pursued responsible growth.
-With over 35 brands spanning 20 distinct categories and a strong focus on quality and consumer satisfaction, Unilever is one of the most trusted corporates in Nepal.
+Unilever Nepal (UNL) has consistently pursued responsible growth.
+With over 28 brands, a strong focus on quality and consumer satisfaction, Unilever is one of the most trusted corporates in Nepal.

 #Unmute: End the Silence on Domestic Violence

 Unilever Nepal Limited launched a new campaign called "#UNMUTE, End the Silence on Domestic Violence" coinciding with the International Women’s Day, 2021.

 On the occasion UNL also pledged to not only create a safer community at work, but also try to be one of the voices of change for Nepal.

 Through its campaign #UNMUTE, End the Silence on Domestic Violence, UNL is committed to speak up against violence and support not only its employees but also their families with education, awareness, and resources around safety.

 The campaign aims at reaching women across its ecosystem and educating them on their rights as well as providing access to resources like a toll-free helpline, providing counselling and access to NGO services, access to ‘safe leave’ and flexible working conditions for the survivors.